Bulgaria Energy Information

-Bulgaria's energy intensity is one of the highest among EU countries (67% above the EU average in 2018), but it has been decreasing at twice the EU rate (-3.5%/year since 2000, compared to -1.8%/year for the UE).
+Bulgaria's energy intensity (at purchasing power parities) is one of the highest among EU countries (68% above the EU average in 2019), but it has been decreasing much faster than the EU rate (-3.5%/year since 2000, and -1.9%/year, respectively).

 Interactive Chart Bulgaria Total Energy Consumption

 Oil production is very limited (185 kt in 2019).
 Imports reached 9.2 Mt in 2019 (+15% after a 16% drop in 2018), including nearly 7.1 Mt of crude oil and 2.2 Mt of oil products.
 According to preliminary estimates, Bulgaria imported 4.9 Mt of crude oil and 2.1 Mt of oil products in 2020.
 In 2019, 65% of crude oil imports came from Russia, followed by Egypt (24%).
 Around 90% of oil product imports in 2019 came from three countries, namely Romania (44%), Russia (39%) and Greece (7%).